 After the cache has been updated, proceed with installing Jenkins.
 Please note that it has a large bunch of dependencies, so it might take a few moments to install them all.

 # apt-get install jenkins

-Jenkins will be launched as a daemon up on start.
+Jenkins will be launched as a daemon upon start.
 Check /etc/init.d/jenkins for more details.
-To run this service a ‘jenkins’ user is created.
+To run this service a ‘Jenkins’ user is created.
 The log file will be placed in /var/log/jenkins/jenkins.log .
-Check this file when in need for troubleshooting.
+Check this file when in need of troubleshooting.

 By default, Jenkins listens on port 8080.

 After the installation is complete you can access Jenkins by navigating your favorite browser to http://your_domain:8080 or http://your_server_IP_address:8080.

 You will be welcomed by the default Jenkins screen.

 Unfortunately, the installation is insecure and allows anyone on the network to launch processes on your behalf.
 We need to enable authentication to discourage misuse.
 First, go to Manage Jenkins (in the left menu).
 As you can see there are different menus for Jenkins configuration.